philbooth/check-types.js/README.md

 a whole bunch of functions are available to call.

-For the most part,
-the exported functions
+Most of the functions
-are broadly split into four types.
+are predicates,
+which can be executed
+in a number of different contexts:

 * `check.xxx(thing)`:
-  These functions are predicates, returning true or false depending on the type and value of `thing`.
+  These functions are basic predicates, returning true or false depending on the type and value of `thing`.